zacherydickson/SurEVirus/README.md

 # SurEVirus

+## Description

+    SurEVirus (Survey of Edges supporting Virus integrations) is a modified reimplementation of SurVirus which is described in:

+    "SurVirus: a repeat-aware virus integration caller" (2021).
+R. Rajaby, Y. Zhou, Y. Meng, X. Zeng, G. Li, P. Wu, and WK.
+Sung.
+Nucleic Acids Research (6). doi: 10.1093/nar/gkaa1237

+    The major underlying concepts which made SurVirus repeat aware are still present.
+This re-implementation aims to be more conservative and more efficient.

+    As compared to SurVirus an additional filter has been put into place which a read to be chimeric or split in the primary alignment, and all identified alternative alignments.
+The rationale being that viral integrations are rare events, if there is an alternate explanation for a read which does not involve an integration, it should not be used to support the existance of an integration.

+    Greater efficiency is acheived by considering the problem of calling integrations in a repeat aware setting to be a problem of identifying adequately supported edges in a bipartite graph.
+After regions of interest are identified in the host and viral genomes, chimeric and split reads lend support to an edge between host regions and viral regions.
+Processing these edges rather than regions can be done more efficiently and in parallel.
+This allows for a dramatic speedup relative to SurVirus in cases where there are many candidate regions in the host genome.
+This is often the case when considering viruses which have regions with high similarity to host regions; a common feature when integration is part of the the viral strategy.

+    The same requirements for supporting a junction are still present:
+    1. All reads supporting a junction support the same orientation of host and virus sequences
+    2. All reads supporting a junction are consistent (up to sequencing errors) with the consensus sequence of the junction breakpoints
+    3. Any given read supports one and only junction

+    For the most part, SurEVirus can be used as a drop-in replacement for SurVirus, as input formats and output formats are matched.
+However, CRAM support has been removed on the input side, and the meaning of SPLIT_READS in the output is subtly different.

 ## Compiling

 SurEVirus has been compiled and tested with gcc 11.4.0, so we recommend this version or higher.